Facebook preps social music with partners - sources

 Facebook has declined to comment on its new music platform before, but in July several technology blogs reported a software engineer had uncovered programming code for a Facebook product called 'Vibes' for music downloading.

-Facebook could give an important boost to its fledgling music streaming partners as they try to compete in a digital music sector dominated by Apple's iTunes's download store.
+Facebook could give an important boost to its fledgling music streaming partners as they try to compete in a digital music sector dominated by Apple Inc's iTunes's download store.
 Apple is also readying a streaming service called iTunes Match expected to launch this fall.

 The largest music subscription service, Rhapsody, has about 800,000 paying users after nearly 10 years.
 The next largest in the United States is believed to be Slacker, which claims some 400,000 subscribers, while more recent start-ups like MOG and Rdio are estimated to have significantly less than that.